 We couldn’t get the first two pieces lined up (maybe it was because the hubs was trying to put 2 different pieces of molding together, gah).

 Here is a side view of the molding when it is up.
 You can also see the pencil marks where the bottom of the molding needed to sit.
+Perfect fit!

-After all of the molding was up, my husband went around to all of the nails that were sticking out a little and used his nail set to tap the heads in.
+After the molding was installed, we went around to all of the nails that were sticking out and used a nail set to tap the heads in.
 Then it was time to caulk all of the joints and to use wood putty on the nail holes.